Visitor and Use Policies

 - Library visitors are expected to use personal laptop computers for long-term research and personal needs while in the library.

 - The use of personal scanners is not allowed in the library.
+A book edge scanner is available for patron use in the reference room.

-- Do NOT mark pages, use Post-It notes, or write on library materials.
+- Do NOT mark pages, use Post-it Notes, or write on library materials.

 In the Museum Archives

-- Do NOT mark pages, use Post-It notes, or write on archival materials.
+- Do NOT mark pages, use Post-it Notes, or write on archival materials.

 - Researchers must use pencil for taking notes.